Acquired taste: Intentional

 Intentionally changing one's preferences can be hard to accomplish.
 It usually requires a deliberate effort, acting as if one likes something in order to have the responses and feelings that will produce the desired taste.
 The challenge becomes one of distinguishing authentic or legitimate acquired tastes as a result of deeply considered preference changes from inauthentic ones motivated by status or conformity.

-Examples

-The following items can be described as "acquired tastes", often due to combination of both unfamiliarity and intensity of taste.
-In principle, though, anything for which one can have a taste, can also become an acquired taste.
-An acquired taste is distinguished by how one comes to have the taste, not what the thing in question is.